openhab/openhab-addons/addons/binding/org.openhab.binding.zway/README.md

 Another discovery service provides available devices (a configured bridge is necessary).
 Both discovery services are performed at a specified interval, but can also be started manually.

+Note: In the Z-Way server device can be disabled or made invisible.
+Only for active and visible Z-Way devices channels will created.

 ## Binding Configuration

 No configuration is necessary.